arXiv/accessibility2024/source/Sonification-Event.md

 **Associate Professor, Department of Earth Sciences, University of Oregon.**

-Leif is an Earth scientist with main research areas in fluid motions in and on volcanoes and glaciers, landscape evolution, and geodynamics.
-He is also the creator and owner of the Volcano Listening Project.
-[Leif's faculty profile](https://uonews.uoregon.edu/leif-karlstrom-department-earth-sciences){target="_blank"}
+Leif is an Earth scientist studying fluid motions in and on volcanoes and glaciers, landscape evolution, and geodynamics.
+He is also the creator of the Volcano Listening Project which takes data from erupting volcanoes and turns it into sound, and then constructs it into music.
+Did we mention he also plays violin and mandolin?
+[Leif's faculty profile](https://pages.uoregon.edu/leif/){target="_blank"}

 ---